christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 # WordPress on Azure: Part 2 - IaC

-Hello, fellow Azure-enthusiasts!
-In today’s blog post we examine the code that will be used to deploy our [infrastructure](Part-1-Architecture.md).

 ![bicep](../images/bicep.png)

 Bicep is being used for the IaC; all the templates/modules are available in the **bicep/** folder.